-Commitment to Tone at the top: We make it clear that audit technical excellence and guality is part of our culture and values and quality service therefore non-negotiable.
-Tone at the top is the delivery umbrella that covers all the drives of guality through a focused and consistent voice.
+Tone at the top: We make it clear that audit quality is part of our culture and values and therefore non-negotiable.
+Tone at the top is the umbrella that covers all the drives of quality through a focused and consistent voice.
 Philip Johnstone as the Engagement Lead sets the tone on the audit and leads by example with a clearly articulated audit strategy and commits a significant proportion of his time throughout the audit directing and supporting the team.